grafana/extreme-dashboard-makeover-breakouts/site/docs/breakout1/3_customer-activity-to-geomap.md

 # 3. Convert Customer Activity to a Geomap

-This one is a mess.
-I've been told that this data is from OSS [Loki](https://grafana.com/oss/loki/), our logging tool, and represents the number of hits coming from each geographic region.
-It is colorful, but I have a very difficult time interpreting the information.
-Let's change the visualization to a map!
+This one could use some rethinking.
+The data comes from OSS [Loki](https://grafana.com/oss/loki/), our logging tool, and represents the number of hits coming from each geographic region.
+It's colorful, but the geographic story is hard to read at a glance.
+A map will make it much clearer.

 1. Edit the *Customer Activity* panel (hover over the panel's title, click the three vertical dots to show the context menu, and then click *Edit*).
 2. Switch the Visualization Type from *Stat* to *Geomap*.